istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 such as ports and IP ranges to be included or excluded from redirection.
 See [resource annotations](/docs/reference/config/annotations) for available parameters.

-### Compatibility with application init containers in sidecar dataplane mode
+### Compatibility with application init containers

-The Istio CNI plugin may cause networking connectivity problems for any application init containers in sidecar dataplane mode.
+The Istio CNI plugin may cause networking connectivity problems for any application init containers in sidecar data plane mode.
 When using Istio CNI, `kubelet` starts a pod with the following steps:

 1. The default interface CNI plugin sets up pod network interfaces and assigns pod IPs.